 The rate for couples therapy or family therapy is slightly higher (€65) as sessions tend to last a bit longer than individual sessions - to ensure that everyone has a chance to speak.

 CBT tends to be less expensive than other forms of therapy because of its time limited, solution-based nature.
-Phobias can take as few as 6-8 sessions.
-The number of sessions required depends largely on the nature and depth of the issue - but you should start to notice improvements after 4-6 sessions.
+The number of sessions required depends largely on the nature and depth of the issue - but you should start to notice improvements quite quickly.